-Michael Mann is Associate Professor of IT at Thomas Nelson Community College and the program head for Networking and Cybersecurity.
-He has been teaching at Thomas Nelson since 2009.
-Professor Mann holds a Bachelor of Science in Computer Science, a Master of Science in Network Management, and is currently in his 2nd year as a student enrolled in a Doctor of Science program concentrating in Cybersecurity.
-He holds CompTIA A+ and Cisco CCNA Routing & Switching industry certifications, as well as achieving a Cisco Networking Academy Instructor Excellence Award.
-Professor Mann is currently working on improving pedagogical methodology and curricula involving cybersecurity as part of his dissertation and work at the college.
+Michael Mann is an Associate Professor of IT at Thomas Nelson Community College and the program head for cybersecurity and networking.
+He has been teaching at Thomas Nelson since 2009 and holds a Bachelor of Science in Computer Science, a Master of Science in Network Management, and a Doctor of Science in Cybersecurity.
+Dr. Mann holds CompTIA and Cisco industry certifications and has earned the Cisco Networking Academy Instructor Excellence Award for the last five years.
+His research and collegiate work involve improving cybersecurity curriculum, pedagogy, and practicum.

 Hailing from Charleston, South Carolina, Nick Pierce is a full time instructor in the Information Systems Technology division.
 Prior to joining Thomas Nelson, Nick spent 9 years on active duty with the Navy and 3 years in the private sector as an instructor and professor after graduating from ECPI University in Virginia Beach, VA.
 In addition to teaching, Nick is currently working on research development with web based simulators and deployment tools.
 His personal interests are the Washington Nationals baseball team, traveling, and being active within the military Veteran community by volunteering with the Chesapeake based non-profit, the Combat Wounded Coalition.

 Professor Foster, who enjoyed a distinguished 20-year career with the Federal Bureau of Investigation, retired in 2000 as a Special Agent Supervisor.
 During his tenure with the FBI he worked on the Joint Counter Terrorism Task Force, Counter Espionage Investigations, as well as Cyber Crime Investigations.